Jimmy-2016/Code_RLSS/README.md

 # Code_RLSS
 This is the repo that holds the code that supports the finding of our RL SS project

-There are three py files here
+There are three py files here:

 (1) utils: This file provides basic parameters and functions needed for the simulation of the model

 (2) Basic_Model: This file runs the models based on the params set in utils